Can You Interview for a Job While on FMLA

 Internal vs External Roles

-For internal roles, the employer may attempt to coordinate timing or request your presence.
-An internal interview may carry additional reputational risk if colleagues learn you’re interviewing while on leave.
-External interviews are often less visible to your current employer, but references and pre-employment checks can make things visible later.
+For internal roles, your current employer may learn you’re interviewing while on leave, which may affect internal relationships or create perceptions.
+External interviews are often less visible, but references and background checks may make things known later.

 Disclosure Choices

-You’re not required to disclose your medical condition to potential employers.
-You should only share what’s necessary to explain gaps or to request reasonable accommodations during the interview process.
-If you do share, be mindful of how that information could be used and who will have access to it.
+You are not required to disclose your medical condition to prospective employers unless it’s relevant to the role or you are requesting accommodation.
+If you do share, be mindful of how that information could be used, who will have access, and plan your response accordingly.

 A Decision Framework: When to Say Yes and When to Say No

 Before committing to an interview, run through the following considerations.
-If most answers are favorable, proceed.
+If most answers are favourable, proceed.
 If they raise red flags, pause and plan.

-- Interview Format and Location: Can the interview be conducted remotely or scheduled on a day/times that fit your care plan?
+• Interview format and location: Can the interview be conducted remotely or scheduled at times that fit your care plan and energy levels?

-- Visibility Risk: How likely is it that your current employer will learn about the interview?
-Would that exposure cause immediate harm (e.g., termination) before you have an offer?
+• Visibility risk to current employer: How likely is it that your current employer will learn of the interview?
+Would that exposure create risk (e.g., termination) before you secure an offer?

-- Career Benefit: Is the potential job materially better aligned with your long-term goals, compensation, or mobility needs?
+• Career benefit: Is the role materially better aligned with your long-term goals, compensation, mobility, or well-being?

-- Documentation: Do you have paperwork that supports your limitations and clarifies what you can and cannot do?
+• Documentation: Do you have paperwork supporting your leave, noting restrictions, and clarifying what you can and cannot do?

 Preparing to Interview: Tactical Steps That Protect You